Analysis | Disney’s definition of ‘family friendly’ isn’t the same as Florida’s

 There’s a broader question here about why Republicans have suddenly reembraced rhetoric targeting gay Americans.
 The collapse of opposition to same-sex marriage a decade ago marked a shift in the national conversation about same-sex couples and gay people, but only on the surface.
 It seems clear that, as with the recent focus on the increased voice of non-White Americans, the rise in visibility for gay and transgender Americans has provoked a backlash.
 The perception is often that increased visibility for non-White or non-heterosexual people is a constraint on straight Whites or an encroachment on their power.

 So we get this newly visible backlash, one often more direct than the one targeting Black Americans.
-That furor is often couched by focusing on things like “critical race theory.”
+That furor is often couched by focusing on things like critical race theory.
 This one is more direct: DeSantis’s spokeswoman didn’t simply defend the bill as it came under attack; she implied that those who opposed it were hoping to sexually abuse children.

 Then you have things like this: